mgrechanik/stuff/README.md

     * It will also fit to serve for **tags system** (if they are organized hierarchically)
 	* Functionality of ```CRUD``` pages provides a possibility to set up/change a position of each node in the tree to any valid position
 	* The futher work with a category tree is meant by using [Materialized path](https://github.com/mgrechanik/yii2-materialized-path) extension **!** [Example](#frontend-output)
-	* The index page of viewing a category tree assumes that **all** category needs to be displayed, without pagination or filtering
+	* The index page of viewing a categories tree assumes that **all** category needs to be displayed, without pagination or filtering

 ---